bttv-android/bttv/README.md

 > If you get stuck at any point, just remove the `disass` dir and try again

 0. Download and install prerequisites
-1. Get the Twitch App's apk file (e.g from [here][evozi]), drop it in this directory and call it "twitch.apk"
+1. Get the Twitch App's apk files (e.g from [here][evozi]), drop them zipped in this directory and call it "twitch.zip"
    > Please make sure you get it from a non-shady source!
    > If you have adb installed follow [this guide][adb-apk] (Method 3)
-2. The `./initworkspace` script will disassemble the apk, build the sources, apply monkey patches and build the new apk for you
+2. The `./initworkspace` script will disassemble the apks, build the sources, apply monkey patches and build the new apk for you
 3. Transfer to device and [install apk](https://www.wikihow.com/Install-APK-Files-from-a-PC-on-Android)
    > (Adb installed and device connected?
 Try the : `./install` script)